GWNLekkah/EBSE/README.md

 to install the appropriate NLTK corpora.
 ### Preparation
-This section describes the commands have to be executed once in order for the program to work.
+This section describes the commands that have to be executed once in order for the program to work.

 #### Fetching Issue data
 **Note: issue data has already been fetched in this version of the repository.**